Last updated on November 1st, 2025

 If your elopement location is near where you and your partner first met, take a trip down memory lane to take in the incredible journey you two have been on (and will continue to go on!).
 You can do this with just the two of you or your loved ones.
 Either way, you can retell the memories out loud and experience a full-circle moment bound to fill your hearts with even more love and gratitude.

-Thankfully, in today’s digital age, there are many platforms out there that allow you to celebrate online.
+Thankfully, with everything being so digital, there are many platforms out there that allow you to celebrate online.
 If you have a small number of people attending your elopement, try using a virtual guest book so they can snap photos, share messages, and give thoughtful words of wisdom from the convenience of their phones.
-Even if you don’t plan your elopement to include guests, you can use the guest book to have your loved ones chime in on your big day from wherever they are in the world.
+Even if you don’t plan your elopement to include guests, you can use the guest book to have your loved ones share some words on your big day from wherever they are in the world.

 Put special mementos from your elopement, like maps, accessories, letters, or Polaroid photos, into a box and open it back up on a future anniversary.
 You can also have close family and friends contribute to the time capsule to make the celebration even more special!

 Dance party for two, anyone?
 If you don’t have guests at your elopement, why not have a dance party together?
-You can have your first dance in a memorable place (or forgo the tradition altogether) and then bop the night away until you’ve filled your happiness bucket—or get sleepy.
+You can have your first dance in a memorable place and then bop the night away until you’ve filled your happiness bucket—or get sleepy.
 If you have a small group of people attending your elopement, consider creating a shared playlist where everyone can add their songs to keep the party going.

 If you and your partner love an element of surprise, consider setting aside some time in your day to surprise each other.
 There are a few ways you can go about this: